DavidLindsayV/AnaesthesiaOCR/Hardware_Use_Intstructions.md

 To install python packages, use Pip.
 Please note it is slow due to its reliance on the rpi's internet connection.

-To install a different python version, follow the instructions present in https://hub.tcno.co/pi/software/python-update/
+To install a different python version, follow the instructions present in https://hub.tcno.co/pi/software/python-update/.
+I recommend when running sudo make to use one core instead of 4 to avoid crashes.

 ### Problems with the hardware that will need to be avoided/worked around